theimpossibleastronaut/rmwrs/README.md

 ## Configuration file

+*rmwrs* will automatically create a configuration file (rmwrsrc) in
+$XDG_DATA_HOME (if the environmental variable is set) or `~/.config`.

-You can specify an alternate/custom configuration file for testing:
+You can specify an alternate/custom configuration file.

-    cargo run -- tmp/* -c <filename>
+    cargo run -- tmp/* -c <custom-config-file>

-To tell git to ignore your custom config file, from the 'rmwrs' repo
-directory:

-    echo <filename> >> .git/info/exclude
+## Most Recent List (mrl) file

+The names of files that you "remove" will be stored in an mrl file in
+$XDG_DATA_HOME/rmwrs (if the environmental variable is set) or ~/.local/share/rmwrs.
+Each time you run it, the file gets overwritten with the new filenames.

+The mrl file isn't used for anything yet.
+Later it will be used by the restore and undo function.

 ## More Info